nikogura/gomason/README.md

 ### Insecure_Get

 Sometimes you've got a code repo that has a self signed cert.
 Set this to true, and it'll pass ```-insecure``` to ```go get``` and ```govendor sync``` so you can still run- even if your internal repo has a self signed cert on it.

+### Language

+Optional at this point, and the only legal value is `golang`.
+We plan to support other languages that can compile to single binaries in the future.

 ### Building